teverett/Pragmatach/README.md

 * pragmatach-framework; this is the core Pragmatach code
 * pragmatach-freemarker; support for the Freemarker template engine
+* pragmatach-thymeleaf; support for the Thymeleaf template engine
 * pragmatach-velocity; support for the Velocity template engine
 * pragmatach-adminapp; the Pragmatach admin console
 * pragmatach-gson; support for Google Gson
 * pragmatach-json; support for JSON, including posting JSON to controllers
 * pragmatach-xtream; XML support via XStream
 * pragmatach-jcr; support for the JCR
+* pragmatach-responsive; support for responsive design

 Creating a test project
 ------------------------